-${\it make} {\it TxDbFromBiomart} \qquad {\it [Moved to txdbmaker] Make a TxDb object from annotations available} \\ on a {\it BioMart database}$ txdbmaker::makeTxDbFromBiomart and txdbmaker::getChromInfoFromBiomart in the txdb-maker package.
+makeTxDbFromBiomart [Moved to txdbmaker] Make a TxDb object from annotations available on a BioMart database txdbmaker::makeTxDbFromBiomart and txdbmaker::getChromInfoFromBiomart in the txdbmaker package. makeTxDbFromEnsembl [Moved to txdbmaker] Make a TxDb object from an Ensembl database txdbmaker::makeTxDbFromEnsembl in the txdbmaker package.